 Process based on transport:

 1. Transport at room temperature; do not refrigerate or freeze.
 Do not centrifuge the specimens.
 Specimens are accepted by the chemistry laboratory 24 hours a day, 7 days per week.
 Samples should be received in the lab within 8 hours of collection.

 2. If specimen transport cannot be arranged for samples to arrive in the chemistry laboratory within 8 hours of collection, the specimens must be incubated as soon as possible and within 8 hours of collection.
-Incubate tubes upright at 37 degrees C for 16 to 24 hours.
+Incubate tubes upright at 37 degrees C for 16 to 24 hours (DO NOT use a heating block for incubation).
 Label tubes as "incubated", refrigerate and send to MLabs within 3 days.